JonahKayizzi/Javascript-Best-Practices-TO-DO-list-app/README.md

 =======

-# TO-DO-LIST-app
+# Javascript-Best-Practices-TO-DO-list-app

-The goal of this project is to learn the use of webpack to handle JS and ES6 to write modular JS
+The goal of this project is to learn;
+- Giving feedback on someone else's project based on clean code best practices.
+- Apply knowledge gained in the past when giving a code review.
+- How to perform a simple code review for a coding partner.

 ## Built With